gms1/node-sqlite3-orm/README.md

 }
 ```

-With **node-sqlite3-orm** you have full control over the names for tables, fields and foreign key constraints in the mapped database schema.
+With **node-sqlite3-orm** you have full control over the names for tables, fields, indexes and foreign key constraints in the mapped database schema.

 > NOTE: Properties without a *node-sqlite3-orm* decorator will not be mapped to the database.
 <!-- -->